cytoscape/cytoscape-manual/docs/Export_Your_Data.md

-Cytoscape creates a zip archive containing a partial [JavaScript](https://en.wikipedia.org/wiki/JavaScript)-based web application based on the cytoscape.js library and including simple "boilerplate" code and the current network view.
+Cytoscape creates a zip archive containing a partial [JavaScript](https://en.wikipedia.org/wiki/JavaScript)-based web application based on the cytoscape.js library and including simple boilerplate code and the current network view.
 The user can create a custom viewer by customizing this code.

 ![](_static/images/Export/web_export_simple.png)